 I wonder how well this product did when it was released.
 I know I will never be able to see the balance sheets associated with this product line but I am curious to know if this product outsold other products released in 1999.
 With a market reflection of trends in 1999 and the assumed SRP with respect to inflation, I am going to guess that packs of this stuff were around $3.99-4.99 ea.
 I’m willing to accept a correction to this assumption; after all, that’s all it is.

-The above scan indicates insertion ratios.
+The pack wrapper indicates insertion ratios.
 I like how there is no guarantee that you will receive any of these inserts in a single box.
 While statements like this can legally protect companies, this trend has subsided in more recent years.
 I prefer not being guaranteed anything.
 I like the prospect of “maybe” more than I do the notion of “certainty.”
 This is just my opinion.

 The Neophytes set is one that features upcoming talent.
 The four cards we pulled from this set all feature the horizontal orientation.
 I like the circular outburst design displayed in the background of these cards.
 It somewhat resembles the ripple effect found in water when something touches it.
 Which, if you think about it, is a nice analogy to the concept of rookie baseball players.
 The rookie player acts as the culprit that, when interacting with the game, creates change that effects the outcome.
 The hope is that change will be a positive one.
 As we have seen on many many occasions, results vary.
 Just a thought.